Liz Shuler: AFL–CIO career

 On July 7, 2009, AFL–CIO Secretary-Treasurer Richard Trumka, then seeking election to the labor federation's presidency, chose Shuler as his running mate for Secretary-Treasurer.
 Gregory Junemann, president of the International Federation of Professional and Technical Engineers, also ran for the position.
 Shuler defeated Junemann for the position on September 16, 2009.

 Shuler stated her intent to spend much of her term reaching out to workers under the age of 35 and using new media to reach out to workers, their families, and union supporters.
 She also said she would work with the AFL–CIO's affiliates to balance the federation's budget, which was running a deficit and whose liabilities exceeded its assets by $2.3 million in 2008.

 Trumka appointed Shuler head of the AFL–CIO's youth outreach efforts.
 Under the AFL–CIO constitution, Shuler became the acting AFL–CIO President upon Trumka's death on August 5, 2021.
 On August 20, she was elected to fill the remainder of Trumka's term through June 2022.
+On June 12, 2022, Shuler was unanimously elected to a full four year-term as President of the AFL–CIO, becoming the first woman to be elected and serve as leader of the AFL–CIO in its 68-year history.

+Shuler spoke at the 2024 Democratic National Convention on August 19, 2024.